Parameter-wise co-clustering for high-dimensional data: Parameter-Wise Gaussian Co-Clustering

 \subsection{Model Selection}

-\paragraph{ICL-BIC} In the clustering scenario, the number of clusters in rows and columns by both means and variances is not known and therefore a model selection criterion is required.
-Like in traditional co-clustering, the observed log-likelihood is intractable and therefore the Bayesian information criterion \cite[BIC;][]{schwarz78} cannot be used.
-Therefore, we propose using the integrated complete log-likelihood \cite[ICL;][]{biernacki00} which relies on the complete data log-likelihood instead of the observed log-likelihood.
-This criterion will be called ICL-BIC, similar to that used in \cite{jacques17} and it is given by
+\paragraph{ICL--BIC} As is the case in any clustering scenario, the number of row-clusters, column-clusters by means, and column-clusters by variances are not known {\it a priori} and, therefore, a model selection criterion is required.
+Similar to traditional co-clustering, the observed log-likelihood is intractable and so the BIC cannot be used.
+Therefore, we propose using the integrated complete log-likelihood \citep[ICL;][]{biernacki00}, which relies on the complete data log-likelihood instead of the observed log-likelihood.
+This criterion is called the ICL--BIC, similar to that used by \cite{jacques17} and is given by

-From the property proven by \cite{brault17}, the BIC and ICL-BIC exhibit the same behaviour for large values of $n$ and/or $p$, thus the number of blocks chosen by this criterion is consistent (under some conditions not mentioned here). \paragraph{Search Algorithm} Because an extra layer of complexity, namely the two different partitions of the columns, is introduced with the non-id model, it may be take a very long time to perform an exhaustive search of all possible combinations of $G,\Lmu$ and $\Lsig$ in a pre-defined range.
-This has been discussed in the literature, namely \cite{robert17}.
-Specifically, the start values are set to $(G,\Lmu,\Lsig)=(G_1,\Lmu_1,\Lsig_1)$.
-We then fit three models with parameters $(G_1+1,\Lmu,\Lsig)$, $(G_1,\Lmu+1,\Lsig)$ and $(G_1,\Lmu,\Lsig+1)$.
-The set with the highest ICL is retained and we get the set $(G_2,\Lmu_2,\Lsig_2)$.
-The procedure is then repeated until a maximum threshold is reached for these parameters or the ICL no longer increases.
+From the property proven by \cite{brault17}, the BIC and ICL--BIC exhibit the same behaviour for large values of $n$ and/or $p$, thus the number of blocks chosen by this criterion is consistent (under some conditions not mentioned here).
+The model with the largest ICL--BIC is retained. \paragraph{Search Algorithm} Because an extra layer of complexity is introduced with the parameter-wise model by considering two column partitions, it may take a very long time to perform an exhaustive search of all possible combinations of $G,\Lmu$ and $\Lsig$ in a pre-defined range.
+This has been discussed in the literature, specifically by \cite{robert17}, and a non-exhaustive search algorithm for the parameter-wise model is now presented.
+Specifically, the algorithm begins with the parameters $(G,\Lmu,\Lsig)=(G_1,\Lmu_1,\Lsig_1)$.
+Three models with parameters $(G_1+1,\Lmu,\Lsig)$, $(G_1,\Lmu+1,\Lsig)$ and $(G_1,\Lmu,\Lsig+1)$ are then fit.
+The set with the highest ICL--BIC is retained and we obtain the set $(G_2,\Lmu_2,\Lsig_2)$.
+The procedure is then repeated until a maximum threshold is reached for these parameters or the ICL--BIC no longer increases.
+Although not as pertinent for traditional co-clustering, a similar non-exhaustive search algorithm can be used for traditional co-clustering.